Best Phones for Genshin Impact: Top Picks Tested and Ranked

 #What Makes a Phone Good for Genshin Impact?

-In our testing on a Snapdragon 695 phone, the game ran at 20-25 FPS on low settings.
-That’s playable but not enjoyable.
-You’ll want at least a Snapdragon 8 Gen1 or Apple A15 chip for a smooth 60 FPS experience.
+In our testing on a Snapdragon 695 phone, the game ran sluggishly even on low settings.
+It’s playable but not enjoyable.
+You’ll want at least a Snapdragon 8 Gen1 or Apple A15 chip for a smooth experience.

 Here’s what to prioritize: